yannickferenczi/the-hangman-game/README.md

    - As a First Time Visitor, I want to easily understand the main purpose of the website.
    - As a First Time Visitor, I want to be able to understand how to play.
 2. Returning Visitor Goals
-   - As a Returning Visitor, I want a number of riddle to be really high as I do not want to already what are the secret words.
+   - As a Returning Visitor, I want a number of riddle to be really high as I do not want to already know what are the secret words.
 3. Frequent User Goals
-   - As a Frequent User, I want to the page to load as fast as possible to optimize the time I spend on the application.
+   - As a Frequent User, I want to have everything on the same page to optimize the time I spend on the application.
    - As a Frequent User, I want to be able to play on any of my devices and always have all the information visible without scrolling.

 ## Design

+The design has been kept as simple as possible for the user to easily find the needed information while playing.
+The full game area (riddle, score and lifes, hangman and typing area) should all be visible without scrolling for a best user experience.

+### Color

+The hangman game remind me on the first black and white western movies taking place in the old USA.
+Therefore, I wanted to keep the application black and white and a little touch of yellow-brown to refer to the sandy desert of Texas.

+### Structure

+Everything happens on the same page and the interactions are entirely handled with JavaScript.
+Therefore, if the page is reloaded, the score and the lifes will be reset to default.

 ## Technologies Used